30+ Ideas For Working at Home

 As with any other home business, there’s quite a learning curve, and many affiliate marketers make under $100 per month, from what I’ve read.
 In other words, don’t assume you’ll make a fortune, no matter what the promos say.
-One way or another, you have to learn to market, whether it’s online, offline, pay per click, buying ads on other websites or creating your own.
+One way or another, you have to learn to market, whether it’s online, offline, social media, pay per click, buying ads on other websites or creating your own.

 On the other hand, you can market just about any product you can think of.
 Affiliate marketing is great if you want to run a website about your hobby – just refer people to sites that sell the things necessary for the hobby and will give you a commission.
 Make sure you keep your recommendations honest – there’s no quicker way to lose a reputation than to recommend junk.

-Lots and lots of bloggers out there now.
+There are lots and lots of bloggers out there now.
 It’s a popular home business model.
 Affiliate marketing can be a part of it, but you can also sell ad space, get paid directly to promote products or use it to build upon another part of your business.

 Nope, email isn’t dead.
 It’s not even suffering too badly.
 Just because a lot of people enjoy reading blogs and receive posts through an RSS reader, or keep up with things on Facebook doesn’t mean they don’t use email anymore.
 It’s still pretty strong.